ju1ce/locomotion-experiments/README.md

 This repository will contain code for my experiments with diffrent types of locomotion for VR.
 As I feel like moving using the joystick is not immersive and can be annoying, I though I would try out some systems where movement could be done without any input from hands.

+For any questions, message me on the ApriltagTrackers discord: https://discord.com/invite/CSnp8AB3yy

 ## 1. Hip oriented movement

 The first one is simple hip oriented movement, where movement is still done with a joystick, but rather than being in the direction of your headset, it is in direction of your hip.
 This can be accesed here: https://github.com/ju1ce/Simple-OpenVR-Bridge-Driver/tree/hip-locomotion.
 You can use the newer driver from either this repository, or the ApriltagTrackers repository as well.